 So what keeps it alive?
 Maybe it’s the high-intensity hack-and-slash mechanics which have been emulated but rarely topped by other games over the years, or its grungy, well-animated pixel art, or the fact that its loot-‘em-up gameplay is so primally appealing that it doesn’t need to ‘move with the times’.
 Thanks to its perfection of the above formula, Diablo II has completely defied the typical videogame life cycle.

-Looking at this, it’s easy to say that Fallout’s come a long way since the isometric days, but that’d be ignoring the tremendous narrative and mechanical depth hiding amidst those pixels and pre-rendered backdrops.
+Looking at the image above, it’s easy to say that Fallout’s come a long way since the isometric days, but that’d be ignoring the tremendous narrative and mechanical depth hiding amidst those pixels and pre-rendered backdrops.
 The fact that Fallout 2 is now on Steam in high-res and with cloud saves makes it all the more appealing to revisit.

 Still one of the funniest and most whimsical building/management sims on PC, Theme Hospital is a unique gem that no developer has even dared try to emulate.
 Its sense of humour ranges from excellent soundbites of the receptionists urging patients not to die in the corridors, to the emergent chaos of a mass vomit breakout in the waiting areas.
 AI prodigy Demis Hassabis was even involved on the project as a young boy, making this literally the work of a genius.